X-ray and Radio campaign of the Z-source GX 340+0: discovery of X-ray polarization and its implications: Observations and Data Reduction

 \subsection{IXPE}

-\ixpe\ \citep{2022JATIS...8b6002W} observed \src\ for an exposure of $\approx99$~ks from 2024-03-23 13:56:24 to 2024-03-25 13:09:44 using all three gas pixel detector units (referred as DU1, DU2 and DU3).
-Due to a spacecraft anomaly, some of the engineering data could not be recovered, and the data was estimated by extrapolating the rest of the data.
-Hence, for the observation, a special processing was conducted by the instrument team, and thus, level 2 files as provided by the instrument team were utilized for the analysis.
+\ixpe\ \citep{2022JATIS...8b6002W} observed \src\ for an exposure of $\approx99$~ks from 2024-03-23 13:56:24 (UTC) to 2024-03-25 13:09:44 (UTC) using all three gas pixel detector units (referred to as DU1, DU2, and DU3).
+Due to a spacecraft anomaly, some of the engineering data could not be recovered, and the data was estimated by extrapolating from the rest of the data.
+Hence, for the observation, special processing was conducted by the \ixpe\ Science Operation Center (SOC) team, and the level 2 files thus produced were utilized for the analysis.

-We use \texttt{ixpeobssim} software (v31.0.1) to process the observations and extract the polarization properties of the source \citep{2015APh....68...45K,ixpeobssim2022SoftX..1901194B}.
-We select the source events from a circular region of radius 1.6$\arcmin$ and the background region from an annular region of inner radius of 2.5$\arcmin$ and outer radius of 5$\arcmin$.
-We bin the selected events using different algorithms viz. \textsc{pcube}, \textsc{phaq}, \textsc{phau} to generate polarization cubes, Q spectra, and U spectra, respectively, for each DU.
-The calibration files version v13 \texttt{obssim20240101\_alpha075} were used to extract appropriately weighted data products.
+We used \texttt{ixpeobssim} software (v31.0.1) to process the observations and extract the polarization properties of the source \citep{2015APh....68...45K,ixpeobssim2022SoftX..1901194B}.
+We selected the source events from a circular region of radius 1.6$\arcmin$ and the background region from an annular region of inner radius of 2.5$\arcmin$ and outer radius of 5$\arcmin$.
+We binned the selected events using different algorithms, viz. \textsc{pcube}, \textsc{phaq}, \textsc{phau} to generate polarization cubes, Q spectra, and U spectra, respectively, for each DU.
+The calibration files version v13 \texttt{obssim20240101\_alpha075} were used to extract appropriately weighted data products \citep{diMarco2022AJ....163..170D}.
 For the model-independent analysis, the polarization information from the detectors was combined and depicted in Figure~\ref{fig:pcube}.

-To plot the \ixpe\ lightcurve in the same scale as all instruments in Figure~\ref{fig:full_lc}, we scale the \ixpe\ count rates by a factor of 15. \src\ appears as a point source in the \ixpe\ image, while the Crab observation shows a structure of a pulsar wind Nebula.
-This causes a strong dependence of the count rate on the region size, and using a region of 1.6$\arcmin$ in Crab yielded a significantly higher count rate, resulting in a lower Crab-normalized count rate for \ixpe.
-Since the purpose of the figure is to show the simultaneous evolution of the source, we scale the light curve by a factor of 15.
-We depict the actual count rate of the source in the bottom panel of Figure~\ref{fig:full_lc}.
+To plot the \ixpe\ light curve on the same scale as all instruments in Figure~\ref{fig:full_lc}, we scaled the \ixpe\ count rates by a factor of 15. \src\ appeared as a point source in the \ixpe\ image.
+However, the Crab observation (to calibrate the count rate to the Crab) showed structure from the pulsar wind nebula.
+This caused a strong dependence of the count rate on the region size, and using a region of 1.6$\arcmin$ in Crab yielded a significantly higher count rate, resulting in a lower Crab-normalized count rate for \ixpe.
+Since the purpose of the figure is to show the simultaneous evolution of the source, we scaled the light curve arbitrarily by a factor of 15 to match the typical Crab normalized count rate as observed with other instruments.
+We depicted the actual count rate of the source in the bottom panel of Figure~\ref{fig:full_lc}.